 Oil development could also put at risk hundreds of lesser-known fragile species such as the okapi, which is found in no other country in the world.
 Over 200 species of mammals live in Virunga National Park, including 22 types of primates.
 The park is also home to over 700 kinds of birds.

 Allowing illegal activities, such as oil operations, to be conducted in the park fundamentally undermines the authority of park managers, and will make it difficult for them to guard against intrusion by others seeking to exploit its land, trees and animals.

 Assessing environmental impacts

-Furthermore, WWF calls on the government to revoke all authorizations for companies to undertake exploration activities within park boundaries.
+Furthermore, WWF echos the World Heritage Committee's that all authorizations for companies to undertake exploration activities within park boundaries be revoked.